 ASH: The first volume was one of my favorite debuts this year, so I’m definitely looking forward to the second!

-MELINDA: I will have to catch up with this one for sure!
+MJ: I will have to catch up with this one for sure!

 SEAN: And a 6th omnibus of Dance in the Vampire Bund, which combines lolis and vampires to devastating effect, or so I hear.

 Now it’s time for our slate of Viz.
 There’s new 3-in-1s of Dragon Ball (the 10th), Naruto (the 12th, and One Piece (the 13th).
 Good buys if you want to save shelf space.

 Kimi ni Todoke has a 22nd volume, and I really hope that a plot point suggested by the cliffhanger happens, for the sake of my own sanity.